KIT-CMS/CROWN/docs/sphinx_source/index.rst

-Welcome to The Framework documentation!
+Welcome to The CROWN documentation!
 ========================================

-The Framework is used to convert CMS NanoAOD into analysis ntuples.
+The CORWN Framework is used to convert CMS NanoAOD into analysis N-tuples.

 .. toctree::
    :maxdepth: 2